Roblox/roact/docs/advanced/bindings-and-refs.md

 ```

 ### Refs as Host Properties
 In addition to providing access to underlying Roblox objects, refs also provide a handy shortcut for Roblox Instance properties that expect another Instance as their value.
-The most commonly-encountered example is `NextSelectionLeft` and its counterparts.
+One commonly-encountered example is `NextSelectionLeft` and its counterparts.

 Roact's Roblox renderer knows that bindings are not valid Roblox Instance values, so it will unwrap them for you: